 - details of any code of practice to which you subscribe

 - where you refer to prices, a clear and unambiguous indication of those prices and whether the prices include taxes and delivery costs

 - details of stages involved in the ordering process, including any costs involved in distance communication if the cost is anything other than a standard rate

 For more information about the rules regarding the cost of deliveries to consumers - particularly related to charges you make for delivery to the Highlands and other outlying areas of the UK - please see 'Delivery charges'.Back to top

-More information is available in the Implementing Guidance published by the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Innovation and Skills at the time).Back to top
+More information on the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 is available in the Implementing Guidance published by the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Innovation and Skills at the time).Back to top